cuberor/Smart-Bartender/README.md

 Why spend lots of money going out for drinks when you can have your own smart personal bartender at your service right in your home?!
 This bartender is built from a Raspberry Pi 3 and some common DIY electronics.

 ## Prerequisites for the Raspberry Pi
-Make sure you can SSH into the Pi or have otherwise access to the console.
+You will need to SSH into the Pi or have otherwise access to the console.

 Make sure the following are installed:
-* Python 3 (should already be installed on most Raspberry Pi)
+* Python 3 (should already be installed on most Raspberry Pi).
+Check your version with `python -V`

 * [pip](https://www.raspberrypi.com/documentation/computers/os.html#pip) for Python 3
-  `sudo apt install pip`
+  `sudo apt install python3-pip`

 ### Enable I2C
 You'll need to enable I2C for the OLED screen to work properly.
 Typing the following command in the terminal will bring you to a configuration menu.